 - Property taxes can vary from county to county and some areas

 - Property taxes can be substantially higher than in other areas

 - Having a pre-approval letter will give borrowers the confidence and lessen the stress in buying their home

 They do not have to rush when a home of your dreams comes up on the market.

 Things To Avoid While In The Pre-Approval Process

-Once you are issued a pre-approval, you should avoid doing certain things until you close on your home loan.
-Do not apply for new credit.
-Under no circumstances buy a new car.
-A car loan can destroy your pre-approval if you have higher debt to income ratios.
-Car payments are higher because they are amortized over three to seven years.
-An average auto payment is $300 per month.
-A $300 monthly payment is equivalent to a $60,000 mortgage so if you are pre-approved for a home loan without a car payment and you get an auto loan once your pre-approval has been issued, that can make your pre-approval void unless you get a co-borrower.
-You can trade in your current car if the car payment was already calculated by your loan officer but make sure you discuss trading in your car during the mortgage process with your mortgage loan originator before you actually do it.
+The average auto payment is $300 per month.
+A $300 monthly payment is equivalent to a $60,000 mortgage.
+If you are pre-approved for a home loan without a car payment and get an auto loan once pre-approval has been issued, that can make pre-approval void unless the buyer gets a co-borrower.
+Consumers can trade in their current car if the car payment was already calculated by their loan officer.
+But make sure to discuss trading in a car during the mortgage process with the mortgage loan originator before pulling the trigger.

 Also, do not co-sign on any loans and apply for new credit like furniture credit cards.
-Credit inquiries will drop your credit scores and new debt will affect your debt to income ratios.
-Never be late on any monthly credit debt payments during your mortgage process.
+Credit inquiries will drop credit scores.
+The new debt will affect debt to income ratios.
+Never be late on any monthly credit debt payments during the mortgage process.

-If you need a solid pre-approval, please do not hesitate to contact me at 262-716-8151 or email me at firstname.lastname@example.org.
-I am available 7 days a week, evenings, weekends, and holidays to take your calls and answer all of your questions.
+Borrowers who need a solid pre-approval, please do not hesitate to contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at [email protected] We are available 7 days a week, on evenings, weekends, and holidays to take your calls and answer all of your questions.